ralic/Code_Aster/README.rst

 Installation
 ============

-Look at the doc/ directory in the source tree.
+Look at the doc/ directory in the source tree and the `Wiki`_ pages.

 .. _src: https://bitbucket.org/code_aster/codeaster-src